-The WINSENT wind energy research test site (“Wind Science and Engineering Test Site in Complex Terrain”) is currently being developed in the Swabian Alb.
+In March 2023, the WINSENT (‘Wind Science and Engineering Test Site in Complex Terrain’) wind energy research test field was put into operation on the Swabian Alb.
 Given the equipment and the complexity of the terrain, the wind energy test site is thought to be without parallel anywhere in the world.
 The ZSW has a major milestone to reach in making wind turbines even more efficient and more powerful, but also in making them quieter and lengthening their service lives.
 The results obtained from the wind turbine research at the test site will be transferred to large-scale commercial systems.
 In this way, the industry will gain new impetus and important data for its own development work.
 The accompanying nature conservation research also shows that the use of wind energy is compatible with the protection of wildlife.

 Contact